JOSHUA HOME: An LGBTQ Safe Haven * NEED TO TALK TO SOMEONE? SUICIDE PREVENTION HOTLINE 800-273-TALK (8255)

 San Bernardino and Riverside Counties

 We are in need of a residential or commercial property located within the Inland Empire.
-If you have a property you would love to donate, please contact us ASAP.
+If you or someone you know has a property to donate, please contact us ASAP.

 JH Safe Haven is at the forefront of residential care for LGBT+ Youth.
 Creating permanent gender-inclusive housing solutions and opportunities, supportive services, and programs for Lesbian, Gay, Bisexual, Transgender, Questioning and more youth who are unaccompanied and homeless, in mainstream foster or group homes, or in the foster care or juvenile justice systems in San Bernardino and Riverside Counties.